Superpat/ancientreligions/ACR_Changelog.md

 Celtic:
  - Druids of the Circle will not be referred to as Cardinals when they are elected anymore.

-Hellenic:
- - The decision icon for organizing the Sacred Band should work properly now.

 2018-05-16 v0.41.2 "Aura"